blinkinput/blinkinput-android/README.md

 Generic settings affect all enabled recognizers and the whole recognition process.
 The complete reference can be found in [javadoc](javadoc/com/microblink/recognizers/settings/GenericRecognizerSettings.html).
 Here is the list of methods that are most relevant:

 ##### `setAllowMultipleScanResultsOnSingleImage(boolean)`
 Sets whether or not outputting of multiple scan results from same image is allowed.
-If that is `true`, it is possible to return multiple recognition results from same image.
+If that is `true`, it is possible to return multiple recognition results produced by different recognizers from same image.
+However, single recognizer can still produce only a single result from single image.
 By default, this option is `false`, i.e. the array of `BaseRecognitionResults` will contain at most 1 element.
 The upside of setting that option to `false` is the speed - if you enable lots of recognizers, as soon as the first recognizer succeeds in scanning, recognition chain will be terminated and other recognizers will not get a chance to analyze the image.
-The downside is that you are then unable to obtain multiple results from single image.
+The downside is that you are then unable to obtain multiple results from different recognizers from single image.

 ##### `setNumMsBeforeTimeout(int)`
 Sets the number of miliseconds _BlinkOCR_ will attempt to perform the scan it exits with timeout error.
 On timeout returned array of `BaseRecognitionResults` might be null, empty or may contain only elements that are not valid (`isValid` returns `false`) or are empty (`isEmpty` returns `true`).